Mozu/PayWithAmazon/README.md

    done.
    ```

-2. Login to the Mozu Developer Center and create a new app.
+2. Log in to the Mozu Developer Center and create a new app.
 Call it "PayWithAmazon".
 Make a note of its Application Key.

 3. Now you're prepared to generate your upload configuration!
 Have on hand:
     - The application key for the app you just created